Chrome Hill walk is a short but steep route from Hollinsclough in the Peak District, but a hike with many rewards.

 Grid reference SK 052 673

-Walk up the track all the way for about 1 km, until you reach a farm, called Booth Farm.
+Walk up the track all the way for about 1 km, until you reach Booth Farm.
 From here you should be able to see Chrome Hill, the iconic shape is quite unmistakable.
 At this point, the smaller Parkhouse Hill is hidden by this mighty Peak District hill!

-At Booth Farm, you head back across the fields, you remain parallel with the road for a short distance then as the road bears off to the left, and you want to be heading on the path round to the right.
+At Booth Farm, you head back across the fields and you remain parallel with the road for a short distance.
+Then as the road bears off to the left, you want to be heading on the path round to the right.

-After 0.6 km you’ll walk past Stoop Farm on your left.
+After 600 m, you’ll walk past Stoop Farm on your left.

 Follow the path to the boundary wall, then turn left through a gate, heading towards Tor Rock and Chrome Hill behind it.

-Continue walking along the boundary wall for 0.5 km, past Tor Rock on your right, then you go through a gate heading back downhill for a short distance, taking you to the base of Chrome Hill in Derbyshire.
+Continue walking along the boundary wall for 500 m, past Tor Rock on your right, then go through a gate heading back downhill for a short distance, taking you to the base of Chrome Hill in Derbyshire.

 You now go through another gate and along a narrow footpath that then turns left and takes you uphill.
 This section is rocky and steep in some sections.

-After walking uphill for about 0.5 km, about 10-15 minutes, you will finally reach the rocky crop at the summit of Chrome Hill, at 425 m/1,394 ft high!
+After walking uphill for about 500 m, about 10-15 minutes, you will finally reach the rocky crop at the summit of Chrome Hill, at 425 m/1,394 ft high!

 Stage 3 – Chrome Hill to Hollinsclough